-Complacency can lull people into a false sense of security and cause them to downplay the surrounding risks.
+Complacency can lull people into a false sense of security and cause them to downplay any risks that surround them.
 The more comfortable they get doing something (and nothing bad happens) the less they think about the associated hazards.
 And the longer they go without an incident, the more confident they become that nothing bad will happen until the thought doesn’t even enter their mind.
 When it comes to workplace safety, complacency can make all of the safety measures put in place void.

 Here are four signs that your employees are under the influence of complacency.